 Please use the template provided which is based on the Endeavor Fund Narrative CV with minor amendments to align the template with the requirements of the Mana Tūārangi Distinguished Researcher Fellowship.
-Further information on Narrative CVs including examples and a webinar can be found on the MBIE website.
 Note that the CV template for Mana Tūārangi Distinguished Researcher Fellowships uses a smaller 11 point font than the MBIE template to provide a consistent font size across the application.
 This accounts for the reduced 4 page limit.